 In this article, we present to you a few of the best cinematography movies ever made.
-From Wizard of Oz bringing colour to our televisions for the first time, cinematography has captured the attention of many movie fanatics.
+From Wizard of Oz bringing color to our televisions for the first time, cinematography has captured the attention of many movie fanatics.

 Cinematography is about the art of motion-picture photography.
 Fundamentally, it is what makes movies stunning.
-From the earliest surviving motion picture to today’s jaw-dropping visuals, movies are centred around cinematography and can make or break them.
+From the earliest surviving motion picture to today’s jaw-dropping visuals, movies are centered around cinematography and can make or break them.